 Botanical Name: Sideroxylon spp.

 Characterized by its leathery leaves and small, fragrant flowers, Sideroxylon species add aesthetic and olfactory elements to a landscape.
-These trees that start with b are hardy and tolerate various environmental conditions.
+These hardy trees can tolerate various environmental conditions.

 34. Buttonwood Tree

 Botanical Name: Platanus occidentalis

 The buttonwood tree in wetland areas boasts distinctive bark that peels away to reveal lighter layers beneath.
 Its adaptability to different conditions is a noteworthy trait.

 A spiny deciduous shrub or small tree, blackthorn produces white blossoms in early spring.
 This specimen also produces small dark fruits, a popular ingredient in jams and beverages.